Jomaxdrill/Project_Finger_Water/README.md

 The decoding app detects the watermark so it can be uploaded to the user the features of actual time song and the actual chord of the song (in this prototype is not the exact and is randomly generated).

-# Divsion of the prototype System by Application
+# Division of the prototype System by Application

 ## Audio Fingerprinting identification
 Application for PC called "Fingerprinting_1_0.mlapp" that takes from the microphone of the first device (that should be your PC) a random clip or a random segment of the song and returns the best fit song with its code of identification, in this case its index in the database.